menu

 Demographics

 Mosier is an extremely ethnically-diverse city.
 The people who call Mosier home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Mosier, accounting for 49.52% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Mosier, accounting for 50.52% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Mosier residents report their race to be White, followed by Asian.
-Important ancestries of people in Mosier include German, English, Irish, Italian, and Scottish.
+Important ancestries of people in Mosier include German, English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Mosier is English.
 Other important languages spoken here include Spanish and German/Yiddish.